bilabbasi/qc-line-solver/README.md

 ### Python

 All of the needed functions are contained in the *linesolver.py*.
+In particular, use *quasiconvex_rotate* to compute the quasiconvex envelope along a given slope (including it's rotation).

 ### Matlab